 This file contains the patch to the ALGOL compiler created ALGOLTABLEGEN.
 The default file name for this file is "PATCH/ALGOL".
-This file running
+File PATCH: This running

 This line printer file is created only if errors occurred during the execution of ALGOLTABLEGEN.
 File LINE: